A-Z Cloud glossary terms of commonly used words and phrases that puts everyone on the same page.

 Something missing?
 Contact us to let us know.

-Australia Colocation is an Australian data centre facility in which business can rent space for equipment, servers, and other computing hardware.
-Colocation providers will provide fitted racks, cooling, power, cages, cables, bandwidth and security for the customer’s servers and storage.
+Australia colocation is the term for using an Australian data centre facility to rent space for equipment, servers, and other computing hardware.
+Colocation providers offer fitted racks, cooling, power, cages, cables, bandwidth and security for the customer’s servers and storage.
 Colocation allows businesses and organisations to benefit from economies of scale that would not be available to them with an in-house option.Australian Cloud Hosting

 Australian Data Centre is a facility composed of networks, computers, and storage that businesses or organisation use to manage, store, and disseminates a large amount of data.
 Data centres are equipped with servers, storage systems, networking switches, routers, firewalls, cabling and physical racks – along with backup generators, and centre cooling systems.
-A business relies heavily on applications, services, and data contained within a data center, making it important and critical asset for daily operations.Australian Virtual Data Centres
+A business relies heavily on applications, services, and data contained within a data center, making it important and critical asset for daily operations.Australian Signals Directorate (ASD)

 A virtual data centre is a collection of resources provided over the cloud specifically designed for business needs.
 It is a virtual representation of a physical data centre located in a virtual environment hosted in one or actual data centres across Australia.
 It can provide on-demand computing, storage, networking, and applications – which can integrate into an existing infrastructure.
 Virtual data centre allows organisations the option of adding capacity or installing new infrastructure without the need to buy or install new hardware.